YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 **Observation:**
 We cannot say that it has a perfectly balanced dataset, but slightly it is a balanced data set.

-Figure 4 shows the number of unique words of the 'keyword' feature based on each target.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/keywordSet.png)